 Menu navigation is intuitive and accessible on these Foxwell tools.
 International users will especially appreciate the Foxwell NT614 Elite, which includes support for 13 languages.

 The only difference we noted in terms of performance was that the Foxwell NT614 Elite runs a bit slower than the NT624E or NT624 Elite.
-This is mostly noticeable when you’re viewing live data.
+This is most noticeable when you’re viewing live data.

 Overall Features And FunctionsCheck Price at Amazon